Journal

 When to seek external clarity

 If executives cannot agree what to stop, external facilitation can force explicit tradeoffs and protect execution quality.
+Use Clarity Sprint when the portfolio affects multiple teams and the cost of overcommitment is already visible.
+Use Clarity Ignite when the core issue is one stuck resource tradeoff.

 Bottom line